viewflow/django-fsm/README.md

         post.save()
         return redirect('/')

-If you require some conditions to be met before changing state, use the `conditions` argument to `transition`. `conditions` must be a list of functions that takes one argument, the model instance.
+If some conditions are required to be met before the changing state, use the `conditions` argument to `transition`. `conditions` must be a list of functions that takes one argument, the model instance.
 The function must return either `True` or `False` or a value that evaluates to `True` or `False`.
 If all